Annual Reports

 Vision for the future:

-The Cranberry Isles is a bustling community of 200+ year-round residents of all ages, with a thriving school, a strong summer community, and a robust economy.
+The Cranberry Isles is a bustling community of about 160 year-round residents of all ages, with a thriving school, a strong summer community, and a robust economy.

 Overview:

-CIRT provides five rental homes on Great Cranberry Island and currently one on Little Cranberry Island (Islesford); however, it will add four more rental home units on Islesford in 2024.
+CIRT provides five rental homes on Great Cranberry Island and currently three on Little Cranberry Island (Islesford); however, it will add two more rental home units on Islesford in 2026.

 In addition, CIRT has helped two families on Islesford purchase their own homes; these homes are protected in perpetuity as year-round, affordable homes.
 Also, CIRT has protected one home on GCI as a permanent year-round only residence.
 CIRT provides financial assistance to eligible families to purchase their own homes on the islands – see the Cranberry Homes Assistance Program (CHAP) information.